Applications to the Honors Program in Nonfiction Writing must be submitted no later than the second semester of a student's junior year.

-- Complete the Honors Program application and submit it to the department as early as possible (but no later than April 11) in the spring semester of your junior year.
-Forms are available online and in the English Department office at 70 Brown Street.
+- Prospective honors applicants should see Kate Schapira, Honors Advisor in Nonfiction Writing, prior to completing the Honors Program application.
+Electronically submit your application to the department as early as possible (but no later than March 31) in the spring semester of your junior year.

 a) Provide a sample (15-20 pages) of your writing from a Nonfiction Writing course, preferably 1000-level, and appropriate to your proposed project.

 Applications will be evaluated and candidates will be informed of the decision before the start of registration for fall courses.
-Students whose applications have been accepted should register for ENGL1993 for the fall semester 2013.
+Students whose applications have been accepted should register for ENGL1993, Senior Honors Seminar in Nonfiction Writing, for the fall semester 2021.